Agemonia/Agemoniafaq/index.md

 # **AGEMONIA FAQ (UNOFFICIAL)**

-This is an unofficial FAQ created with a collection of questions taken from BGG and the Agemonia Discord, with the majority of the answers coming directly from the game’s designers.
+This is an unofficial FAQ created with a collection of questions gathered from BGG and the Agemonia Discord, with the majority of the answers coming directly from the game’s designers.

 *Last Updated 2026-01-11*